 Darkness is also a symbol of fear.
 It is not the case that Marlowe was in Africa and he was afraid of African inhabitants.
 Fear means the fear of greed and an insecure future for humanity.
 We observe no humanity in Europeans.
 If they start treating every continent of the world in the way they treated Africans then it means that they are renewing the slavery system.
 Hence, darkness is a symbol of fear from brutality in the guise of civilization.

 “What does the Congo River Symbolise in the heart of Darkness?”
-It is the most important symbol of the novel so far as descriptive essay writing is concerned.
+It is the most important symbol of the novel so far as descriptive writing is concerned.
 It plays the role of a divider and separates Marlowe from the evil and cunning tricks of Kurtz.
 The river also allows Marlowe to see both sides of the continent.
 The difference between so-called civilization and humanity, evil and good, white men and Africans.
 In literature, mostly the sea and rivers symbolise life and in Heart of Darkness too, somehow Congo River symbolises life for reason that it is a mixture of good and evil.
 In addition, when Marlowe reaches the centre of the Congo river, it slows his boat’s speed.
 It gives us a hint that the process of recognising innersole is slower.
 In this way, Congo and the climate of the novel are also two important symbols of “Heart of Darkness”.
+But sometimes students struggle with writing about symbolism in this novel and they need professional help from experts who can be easily found on professional essay service CustomWritings.

 Ivory is simply the symbol of greed.
 As discussed above, white men entered Africa, not for the purpose of making it a civilized country but to get more and more ivory.
 Apparently, they were working for their welfare but in a true sense, they wanted their resources.
 An evil attitude of whites is evident in different parts of the novel and ivory is a symbol of it.
 Africans have resources and white men know how to grab them.
 Hence, in the guise of civilization and colonialism, they entered Africa and grasped their resources.